selinawww/work_example/README.md

 This repository presents a new speculative decoding method introduce in a deep learning class project, **TopK-ImpSpecDec**, designed to accelerate inference in Large Language Models (LLMs) while maintaining high-quality outputs.
 By combining **Top-K candidate selection** and **importance sampling**, this method addresses critical challenges in token generation, achieving:

-- **Higher token acceptance rates** compared to standard speculative decoding.
+- **Significantly higher token acceptance rates** compared to standard speculative decoding.
 - **Enhanced inference speed** in long-text generation.
 - **Improved resource efficiency**, making it suitable for memory-constrained environments.